fffej/RedGate.Metrics/README.md

 ## Requirements

-This code should run with any recent version of `PowerShell` or `PowerShell Core`.
+This code should run with any recent version of `Python`.
 This should include running on non-Windows hosts.

 You'll need the `git` commandline tools available, and the repository/s you want to analyse.